pirl/awesome-pirl/README.md

 > An awesome list is a list of awesome things curated by the community.

-[Pirl](https://pirl.io/) is a blockchain based on Substrate framework using nPOS algorithm
+[Pirl](https://pirl.io/) is a blockchain based on Substrate framework using nPOS algorithm.

-## Official Resources
+## Official Resources maintained by [Starkley Tech](https://github.com/starkleytech)
 - [Pirl Key Android Recover](https://github.com/starkleytech/pirl-key-recover) - Tool to recover keystore from mnemonic of Pirl Official Android Wallet.